obl0nsky/blog/content/posts/locality-sensitive-hashing.md

 3. Is the protagonist female (No)
 4. etc...

 After question one, she will discard her 'non-fiction' pile.
 She's left with a pile of fiction book pre-1900 and a pile of fiction books post 1900.
 She then discards the post-1900 file and so on.
 After these 3 questions, we are left with a list of books which share the same properties as Wolf Hall - and the librarian never had to scan the list of books manually - she just discarded whole groups of books as we went.
 We continue the process until we have only two books left (backtracking to a wrong answer pile if we run out of books).
+TODO, actually it's more likely we just want a random one here.

 However, there is a problem with this.
 What if the most similar book is actually Tracey Borman's historical biography of Thomas Cromwell?
 As it is a non-fiction book, this was discarded at the very first stage by the librarian!
 We need to visit another librarian who has organised the books according to the same questions, but in a different order.

 So we tour 10 librarians who each have different ordering systems and get 2 book recommendations from each.
 From there we just manually inspect the 20 books to see which one is closet to _Wolf Hall_.
 This is a far more efficient way than manually looking at every book in the library to see how similar it is to Wolf Hall!

 ## Sources